-Sampa Buzz is the third chapter of the ongoing series The Buzz Project.
+Sampa Buzz is the third instalment in The Buzz Project’s ongoing photo-documentary series.

 São Paulo is Brazil’s richest and most populous city.
 With its 21 million inhabitants, it is also the largest metropolis in the whole of the Southern hemisphere and the 12th largest megacity in the world.